Q-Agency/Util-Scripts/Flutter---clean-localization-/README.md

 - Run clean_intl.py to remove unused descriptions and other unused strings from your .arb files by adding it to your application directory.
 You will maybe need to adjust root_folders variable in the script depending on your project structure

+- Be aware that the key search will include those expressions in the code that begin with s., S.of(context), S.current, other prefixes are not included.
+If you have an idea for improving this pattern, you are welcome to contribute

 <img width="290" alt="image" src="https://user-images.githubusercontent.com/75457058/206390556-20998396-003e-44a0-8e40-967711d43a8a.png">

 - You will get cleaned .arb files